-While most sports are demanding on your feet, soccer is perhaps the most challenging.
-Since players can't use their hands, all of the focus and skill is centered on the feet and legs.
-Unfortunately, many athletes don’t have perfectly structured feet – a result of anatomy or injury – and aren’t playing at their best.
+While most sports are demanding on your feet, soccer is perhaps at the top of the list.
+Since players can't use their hands, all of the focus is on the feet and legs.
+Unfortunately, many athletes don’t have perfect bio-mechanics – a result of anatomy or injury – and aren’t playing to their potential.

 Making sure that your soccer cleats are giving you the support you need can improve your game, but even more importantly, it can save you from time off the pitch due to injury.

 Learn how the best insoles for soccer cleats can prevent injury and improve your game.

 Feet are the foundation for the body and imbalance in the feet can have a negative effect on the rest of the body.
 When overpronation occurs, it can cause soccer injuries.
 Fixing overpronation can help prevent injury.

 To understand the importance of your feet, think about how much you use them.
 Over the course of a day, just walking around exposes your feet to tons of force.
 Add sports and other activities – including soccer – and it’s easy to see how much stress your feet deal with every day.